tballison/commoncrawl-fetcher-lite/README.md

 for each fetch.

 ## Building
-Once this project has reached an ALPHA stage, releases will be available on github.
+Once this project has reached an BETA stage, releases will be available on github.
 Until then, you'll need git, Java JDK >= 11 and a recent version of Maven installed.

 1. `git clone https://github.com/tballison/commoncrawl-fetcher-lite`